UPCOMING CHALLENGES WITH ACA

 - To determine whether your organization is required to report means looking at your full-time staff as well as the number of part-time staffers and combining those two groups to determine whether the organization qualifies as an Applicable Large Employer.
 HR Service offers an ALE Calculator free of charge to help with your calculations to ensure accuracy.

 - Measuring the eligibility of employees who work variable or seasonal schedules is not an easy task.
 COVID-19 has ignited more complexity due to furloughs, reduced hours and pay, layoffs and more.

 Safe harbor protections can be applied differently to various populations and may need to be re-evaluated when a population has worked substantially fewer hours or experienced a reduction in pay under certain conditions.
 Please see above for safe harbor calculations for 2021.

 Educate key personnel regarding the ACA changes so that you do not incur additional penalties.
 The more who know about the new updates, the safer your organization is from an audit.

 Our staff is highly trained in all ACA procedures and laws.
-It is more important now more than ever to hire an organization who is highly trained and skilled to ensure you file on time and avoid penalties and or fines.
-Contact us via email or phone for you no obligation consultation with one of our Specialists.
+It is more important now more than ever to hire an organization that is highly trained and skilled to ensure you file on time and avoid penalties and or fines.
+Contact us via email or phone for your no-obligation consultation with one of our Specialists.